lamekrhwritingtest/lamekrhwritingtest.github.io/about.md

 * Understand ownCloud
   * Read through the Digital Ocean guide on deploying ownCloud on Ubuntu 16.04
-  * Read through the ownCloud docs (Admin and User guide)
+  * Read through the ownCloud docs (Admin and User manuals)
   * Read through the Digital Ocean guide on deploying ownCloud on Ubuntu 18.04
-  * Watched a YouTube video on adding users to and ownCloud instance
+  * Watched a YouTube video on adding users to an ownCloud instance
 * Practice installing and using ownCloud
   * Followed the DO guide on deploying ownCloud for Ubuntu 16.04
     * I got stuck accessing the site.
 I suspect the Apache server configuration doesn’t point the url to the ownCloud folder, but I couldn’t resolve this.
-  * Followed the Do guide on deploying ownCloud for Ubuntu 18.04
+  * Followed the DO guide on deploying ownCloud for Ubuntu 18.04
     * This worked for me the first time.
 I had some trouble connecting to the site using the desktop client, but resolved the issue by changing the user’s password immediately after creation.
 * Write the procedure
   * I used my notes from my research and testing, and drafted the procedure in Google Docs